Dyakonov-like waveguide modes in an interfacial strip waveguide

-For the solutions of the characteristic equation and the field distributions, simple asymptotic expressions can be obtained when the separation between TE and TM modes is large.
-In this case, DWM frequency obtained from \eqref{dm_dispersion} is very close to TM mode frequency:
+Firstly, we consider a large separation between TE and TM modes.
+In this case, for the solutions of the characteristic equation and the field distributions, simple asymptotic expressions can be obtained.
+Thereby, the DWM frequency evaluated from \eqref{dm_dispersion} is very close to TM mode frequency:

 Also, the amplitudes of TE and TM modes in this limit take the form